Economic mobility: Causes and issues

+Gender

+Women

 Women in their 30s have substantially higher incomes today than their counterparts did in their parents' generation.
 Between 1974 and 2004, average income for women in their 30s has increased almost fourfold.
 This is a stark contrast to the growth in income of their male counterparts.
+The employment rate of women in their 30s has increased from 39% in 1964 to 70% in 2004.
+This sharp increase in income for working women, in addition to stable male salaries, is the reason upward economic mobility is attributed to women.

+Men

 The average income of men in their 30s has increased from 31,000 in 1964 to 35,000 in 2004, an increase of only 4,000.

-However, much of this can be attributed to employment rates.
-The employment rate of women in their 30s has increased from 39% in 1964 to 70% in 2004; whereas, the rate of employment for men in this same age group has decreased from 91% in 1964 to 86% in 2004.
-This sharp increase in income for working women, in addition to stable male salaries, is the reason upward economic mobility is attributed to women.
+The rate of employment for men in this same age group has decreased from 91% in 1964 to 86% in 2004.

-See: De-industrialization crisis

-Black and white families
+Social stratification

+Data shows substantial social segregation correlating with economic income groups.